SandroWeber/ubii-topicdata/README.md

 ## Topic Data

+A `Topic Data` is a key-value store with `Topic` strings as keys and arbitrary data as value.

 ### Topic

-A topic is simple string.
-The individual subtopics are separated by a special character ("->").
+A `Topic` is simple string indicating a chain of topics that are in a parent-child relation.
+Childs can be seen as subtopics of the previous one.
+The individual (sub-)topics are separated by a special character ("->").

-Example for a *valid* topic:
+The follwoing string is an example for a *valid* `Topic`:
 ```js
 valid = 'root->subtopic1->subtopic2->subtopic3->subtopic4';
 ```